TheLilMagi/PartyPlus/readme.md

    - Fill the fields for your required advertisement.

 3. **Set the chat channel**:
-- Fill the fields for your required advertisement.
+- Set the chat channel based on the available above

 4.  **Post**:
 - Click post to send the message.